jojoms711/Udacity_AB_Testing/README.md

 >
 >Small sample sizes often do not yield statistical significance; when they do, the differences themselves tend also to be practically significant; that is, meaningful enough to warrant action.
 >
->*refer further details here: https://measuringu.com/statistically-significant/*
+>*Refer further details here: https://measuringu.com/statistically-significant/*
 >
 >| Metrics  |Experiment|	Control|	Ppool|	dmin|	SDpool|	MOE|	Pdiff|	Lower|	Upper|
 >|---|---|---|---|---|---|---|---|---|---|